← Back to 史記

 西 使退

 In the spring of the thirtieth year, Duke Huan of Qi led the feudal lords to attack Cai, and Cai collapsed.
 Then they attacked Chu.
-King Cheng of Chu raised troops and asked: 'Why do you wade into the territory of my land?'
-Guan Zhong replied and said: 'Formerly, Duke Kang of Zhao commanded my late lord Tai Gong and said: "The five marquises and nine earls, if you truly campaign against them, it is to flank and assist the house of Zhou."'
-He granted my late lord the shoe, east to the sea, west to the river, south to Muling, north to Wudi.'
-The tribute of Chu, wrapped thatch, has not entered, and the king's sacrifice is not complete.
-Therefore, I have come to blame.
+King Cheng of Chu raised troops and asked: “Why do you cross into our territory?”
+Guan Zhong replied and said: 'Formerly, Duke Kang of Zhao commanded my late lord Tai Gong and said: "The five marquises and nine earls, if you truly campaign against them, it is to flank and assist the house of Zhou.
+He granted our former lord a charter: from the east to the sea, from the west to the river, from the south to Muling, and from the north to Wudi.
+Chu has not sent its tribute of wrapped thatch, and the king's sacrifices are therefore incomplete.
+That is why we have come to hold you accountable.
 King Zhao campaigned south and did not return.
 Therefore, I have come to ask.'
 The king of Chu said: 'That the tribute has not entered, this is so.
 It is my crime.
-How dare I not provide it!'
+How dare I not provide it!
 That King Zhao went out and did not return, you, my lord, should ask at the water's shore.'
 The Qi troops advanced and camped at Xing.
 In summer, the king of Chu sent Qu Wan to lead troops and defend against Qi.
 The Qi troops retreated and camped at Zhaoling.
-Duke Huan showed off to Qu Wan with his masses.
-Qu Wan said: 'If you, my lord, act with the Way, then it is possible; if not, then Chu will use Fangcheng as a city and the Jiang and Han as a moat.
+Duke Huan displayed his army before Qu Wan.
+Qu Wan said: 'If you, my lord, act with the Way, then it is possible; If not, then Chu will use Fangcheng as its wall and the Jiang and Han as its moat.
 How can you, my lord, advance?'
 Then they made an alliance with Qu Wan and left.
 They passed Chen, and Yuan Taotu of Chen deceived Qi, ordering them to exit to the east.
 They discovered it.
 In autumn, Qi attacked Chen.
 In this year, Jin killed the crown prince Shen Sheng.

 37